oguzhanyesil/pinora-travel-map-support/privacy-policy.md

 - Share data for analytics beyond advertising requirements

 ## Children’s Privacy
+Pinora is suitable for all ages.

-Pinora is not intended for children under 13, and we do not knowingly collect personal data from children.
+Pinora does not knowingly collect personal information from children.
+The app does not require account creation, social features, or communication between users.

+All travel data entered into the app is stored locally on the device and is under the control of the device owner.

 ## Your Choices
 - You can delete visits inside the app.